Refreshing Starbucks Vanilla Iced Coffee

 I mean really, is there anything more you want in life right now than this glass of iced coffee in real life?
 Maybe a green straw to go with it?
 Can someone please tell me why everything tastes better with a green straw?

 So for one iced coffee a day, you can get enough coffee, syrup, and creamer for about $37.
 If you bought a grande iced coffee from Starbucks everyday (and who can get a Grande when there's a Venti?!?!) that would cost you about $80.
 That's saving more than half!!!
 And if you brew your own coffee it's going to be even cheaper!
 So what are you going to do with all the money you save?

-If you like Starbucks Iced Black Tea Lemonade, I can show you how to make this copycat recipe at home too!
+If you like Starbucks Iced Caramel Macchiato, Starbucks Iced Black Tea Lemonade, or Starbucks Passion Tea Lemonade, I can show you how to make these copycat recipes at home too!
 What is your favorite Starbucks drink?
 Have you learned to make it at home yet?
 Drop me a line, visit me on Facebook, or check out my Pinterest and let me know.
-Happy Cooking y’all!
+Happy Cooking y'all!